What’s a Public Bank

 THE ADVANTAGES

-Public banks give cities the ability to borrow from their own municipal institution instead of relying on expensive Wall Street bonds.
+By lowering borrowing costs and maximizing public funds, public banks give cities the ability to borrow from their own municipal institution instead of relying on expensive Wall Street bonds.
 This saves millions in fees and interest each year and allows more public money to stay in the budget for priorities like schools, healthcare, infrastructure, and disaster resilience.
 The LA public bank will be able to leverage deposits up to ten times their value, meaning every $1 on deposit could generate $10 in community loans. $1 million deposited in the public bank could create up to $10 million in lending power, significantly expanding its impact.
 With $150 million in capitalization, the bank could support 10,000 small business loans and help finance 50,000 units of affordable housing.

+Public bank can also streamline affordable housing finance.
 Affordable housing developers currently face a maze of more than a dozen funding sources, slowing projects and increasing costs.
 A public bank can consolidate financing and offer flexible, low-interest loans to help developers acquire, preserve, and build affordable housing more efficiently.

-California public banks will partner with community banks, credit unions, and Community Development Financial Institutions (CDFIs) to strengthen local lending capacity.
+They expand access to small business credit by partnering with community banks, credit unions, and CDFIs to strengthen local lending capacity.
 This allows more small and micro-businesses, especially those in underserved neighborhoods, to access affordable loans and stay open.
+California public banks will also work closely with these local lenders to expand access to low-cost credit, strengthening their cash flow and allowing them to serve small businesses that banks often overlook.

+They also embed democracy, equity, and accountability in their operations.
 Public banks are publicly owned and governed with oversight and transparency.
 The Los Angeles Public Bank will center the needs of low-income communities and communities of color in its operations and long-term strategy.
 Through public decision-making platforms and citizen input, it will strengthen civic engagement and ensure investments align with community values.

 Join the Public Bank LA Mailing List